josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 > "What's your definition of a web developer?"

-So, this post is my attempt to both answer that question, and to more fully explain my issues with handing out that title indiscriminately.
+So, this post is my attempt to both answer that question (to the degree possible), and to more fully explain my issues with handing out that title indiscriminately.

 ## Defining the terms

 I'll use the term "LLM" quite a bit in this post.
 If you're not familiar, an LLM is a Large Language Model, such as ChatGPT or Claude.
 These are more commonly referred to as "AI," though I personally prefer LLM, as it's more accurate; LLMs are _not_ intelligent, let alone any kind of _intelligence_.

-Where I reference using an LLM, I may mean using one directly, or I may mean using an LLM-based tool, such as [Figma Make](https://www.figma.com/make/) or [v0](https://v0.app/), among many others.
+Where I reference using an LLM, I may mean using one directly, or I may mean using an LLM-based tool, such as [Figma Make](https://www.figma.com/make/) or [v0](https://v0.app/), or [Claude Code](https://www.anthropic.com/claude-code), among many others.

 Next: because my stance is that a person who simply uses LLMs without further knowledge or expertise is ***not*** equivalent to a web developer, the natural question is: what _is_ that person then?

 For the sake of this post, and for distinguishing between the two sorts of website makers we're talking about: **let's refer to the group of people who use and rely on LLMs to build websites as "prompters."**

-I do not mean this as a value statement, and especially not a pejorative; I only intend it to be a useful shorthand for people who might generate websites using LLMs, but who rely on those tools to do the job, and who generally do not have further abilities as it pertains to building things on the web, or understanding their inner workings.
+I do not mean this as a value statement, and especially not a pejorative; I only intend it to be a useful shorthand for people who generate websites using LLMs, but who rely on LLMs to do the job, and who generally have little to no further ability as it pertains to building things on the web, or understanding their inner workings.
+Prompters may _become_ web developers, if they choose to, but they are not web developers simply by virtue of making websites using LLMs.

 <SideNote>

-I realize the term "vibe coder" might seem like a better descriptor than a term I just made up.
-But I chose against that because, to me, vibe coding is a thing that anyone might choose to _do_, more than something a person _is_ as a title; it's an approach that anybody might pick up and abandon situationally.
+I realize the term "vibe coder" might seem like a better descriptor than this term I just made up.
+But I chose against that because, to me, vibe coding is a thing that anyone might choose to _do_, more than something a person _is_ as a title; it's an approach that anybody might pick up or abandon situationally.

-I suppose you could say all prompters are vibe-coding, but not everyone who is vibe-coding is necessarily a prompter.
+I suppose you could say all prompters are vibe-coders, but not everyone who is vibe-coding is necessarily a prompter.

 </SideNote>